Creativity, resilience and global outlook – competencies that are required by most investment banks.

 What’s interesting is that extracurricular activities don’t merely add a bit of veneer to your application.
-Laura Gibson, an associate in Citi’s investment banking and broking arm, says they give your interviewers something, beyond your academic achievements and work experience, to discuss with you during your face-to-face interview.
+Laura Gibson, now a vice president in Citi’s investment banking and broking arm, says they give your interviewers something, beyond your academic achievements and work experience, to discuss with you during your face-to-face interview.

 An award-winning hockey player while at college and university, Laura says Citi interviewers were keen during her interview to find out about her participation in the sport.
 This led to a more informal conversation, which showed interviewers that Laura would be a pleasant person to work with.

 Have a good grasp of the skills and experience required for the investment banking role